 - As technology continues to develop, implementing new systems will become a regular occurrence.

 - Just as technology evolves, so will regulatory frameworks

 Move into an industry tax team early in your career to gain exposure to tax technology

-- Seek out in-house roles which offer potential for career progression to ensure that you are able to gain more strategic and technology related experience as quickly as possible to position yourself for senior roles.
-This will enable you to really see through your work from start to finish, and implement into the business.
+- Seek out in-house roles which offer the potential for career progression to ensure that you are able to gain more strategic and technology related experience as quickly as possible to position yourself for senior roles.
+This will enable you to really see through your work from start to finish, and implement it into the business.